Eikou had a visitor around midnight.

 In short, the “punishment” part of crime and punishment was too forgiving.

 Eikou and his fellow officers of the court knew this.
 Based on the numbers alone, Shisou remained a peaceful place.
-Since the ascension of the present emperor, the crime rate had gone down.
+Since the accession of the present emperor, the crime rate had gone down.
 Since executions had been put on hold according to the wishes of the emperor, in absolute terms, it had not gone up.

 In particular, though increasingly banned abroad, the number of criminals had dropped drastically following the reinstitution of facial tattoos as a substitute for the death penalty.